#GoldMovie, #MonsterTrucks, and more – Movie Reviews

 A Dog's Purpose

-A puppy is born into a warm environment with it’s mother until it is taken into the pound and put down … only to be reborn.
-While in a puppy mill, the dog breaks free and scooped up by two men.
+A puppy is born into a warm environment with its mother until it is taken into the pound and put down … only to be reborn.
+While in a puppy mill, the dog breaks free and is scooped up by two men.
 Since it’s a red retriever, they believe they can get a good price for it.
 Before they can sell it, they leave it in a hot car with the windows up.
 The dog prepares to start life again only to be rescued by Elizabeth and her son, Ethan.
 They take the dog home and name him Bailey (or Bailey Bailey Bailey Bailey Bailey according to the dog).
 As Ethan grows he is faced with an alcoholic father, love, fire, and a heartbreaking injury.
 But with each phase in Ethan’s life, Bailey is right by his side.
 That is until Bailey gets sick and dies.
 But once again, Bailey is reborn … as Ellie, a female K-9 partnered with Carlos.
 But with each life, Bailey remembers who he was and still wonders about Ethan and his purpose.
 Bailey’s purpose cannot be explained with just 1 life but the sum of all of his lives.

 I give it 2.5 out of 5 stars